How to take 30 minutes off your 947 Cycle Challenge time

 What is the key to riding a faster 947 Cycle Challenge?
 As race day approaches, our cycling coach, Devlin Eyden, reveals 4 things you can do between now and Cycle Challenge Sunday that will take 30 minutes off your time.
 (Also don't forget to grab your free training program here)

 What are you training for?

-Simply click on any of the images below to download our free cycling training programs.
+Simply click on any of the images below to access our cycling training programmes.

 BRAD BROWN: Welcome onto another edition of RIDE.
 I'm Brad Brown and with us we've got one of the coachparry.com coaches, our cycling coach Devlin Eden.

 Devlin, welcome.
 Nice to touch base once again.

 DEVLIN EDEN: Brad thanks a lot.
 Good to be here again.